 The Australian Mist’s personality is remarkably known as gentle and affectionate.
 As such, this feline is happily kept as an indoor pet.
 Its breeding programme is designed to produce a cat with a loving temperament.
 It is an ideal pet for all ages, from children to seniors.
 It is known to have a tolerance for children and is less likely to engage in scratching when provoked.
 It can also live well with any dog breed that can be tolerant of cats.
 It can adapt well in a home with pets as it enjoys the company of others.

 The Australian Mist cannot handle being left alone.
 It thrives with human contact and would love to be included in family activities.
 Owners would find this cat sitting on their laps with or without invitation and relishing cuddle time.

 The Australian Mist cat should be given a nutritious diet that fulfils its nutritional needs.
 It should be consistently given the same food following the same meal schedule.
 If there are changes to its diet, those must be done gradually to prevent digestive problems.

 The serving portions should depend on the cat’s weight, age, and activity level.
 Its diet must include at least 25% protein and just 5% carbohydrates.

-The average Australian Mist’s life expectancy ranges from 15-18 years.
+The average Australian Mist’s longevity ranges from 15-18 years.
 This cat breed is among the healthiest and is not known to have health issues.

-Ensure that this feline gets enough exercise and its diet managed well to prevent it from becoming overweight.
+Ensure that this feline gets enough exercise, and its diet managed well to prevent it from becoming overweight.
 Be firm on its diet, as this feline is prone to over-eating.
-Further, it should be provided with toys and be engaged in activities so it won’t feel lonely.

 A pedigreed Australian Mist kitten will cost £300 upwards.
 Food cost runs at £25 each month on average.
 The monthly costs, insurance cost, vaccinations, boosters, annual checks, and other pet care costs for this breed are dependent on the area and the special needs of the feline.